-Prerequisite: Sociology 100 or consent of instructor.
+Prerequisite: Sociology 201.
 The course examines the nature and extent of juvenile delinquency in the United States and other modern societies.
 It explores how juvenile delinquency differs from adult criminal behavior in its legal status, causes, and the ways society reacts to it.
 The juvenile justice system and its various components are examined.